geraintluff/jsfx-ui-lib/README.md

 ![Example of main screen](guide/images/top-demo.png)
 ![Example of second screen](guide/images/top-demo-2.png)

 It's worth noting that in the above example, the value of `slidervalue` is not saved (it would have to be saved in a `@serialize` block).

-See the "hidden sliders" section at the bottom of this document for how you can use hidden sliders to automatically save state and also make your parameters automatable.
+Alternatively, see the ["hidden sliders" section](#automation-saving-state-and-hidden-sliders) at the bottom of this document for how to use hidden sliders to automatically save state, and also make your parameters automatable.

 ## Setup